harshaneo17/string_matcher_test/README.md

 deeper insights test code

 This program lets user pass a textfile path as a arguement to the script.
 The script then looks for the search term in the last line of the file and looks for that search item in the other lines of the file.

+Clone this repo first

 **USER HELP** - Use the help function by running -h as an arguement to the program